 - 4. Place the starter rope knot into the flywheel notch and wind the rope clockwise around the flywheel. - 5.
+Pull the rope slowly until resistance is felt. - 6.
+Remove rope and reposition the rope knot in one of the flywheel notches within the approximate location.
+Wind the rope approximately 3/4 of one turn clockwise around flywheel.
+Do not exceed one turn.

-Pull the starter rope to start the engine.
+7. Pull the starter rope to start the engine.